 Understanding snow leopard ecology is a key building block for successful conservation programs.
 In order to protect the snow leopards, we must first identify the resources they use within the landscape and how they interact with each other and other wildlife.

 The Snow Leopard Trust conducts groundbreaking ecological research in five countries across Central Asia.
 In Mongolia, we created a Long-Term Ecological Study (LTES) that is focused on growing our knowledge of snow leopard behavior and patterns of land use.
 Through this study, we have been able to continuously monitor wild snow leopards as they hunt, interact with each other, and move around their home range.

-Because of this study, we now know that each individual snow leopard uses an average area of 250-300 km2.
 The cats in our study are mostly active at night, and typically hunt a large animal such as ibex or argali every 8-10 days.